Slamy/Wiki_MiSTer/Configuration-Files.md

 `osd_rotate=2` rotate left  (-90°)

 ### recents
 Set to 1 to enable showing recently played games.
 Once enabled, you can highlight or select the "Load file" option in a core menu and press the `select` button on your controller to show a list of recently loaded files.
+In the core selection menu, pressing `select` will show the recently loaded cores.
+Files and cores will appear faded out in the recents list if they were moved or renamed.

 (Note: using this mode increases writes to SD card, which may increase wear over the long term.)